Tamie13/Alert-Attacking-Project/README.md

 -  Port 80/TCP Open HTTP Apache httpd 2.4.10 (Debian)

-## ALERTS & SUGGESTED MITIGATION FOR VULNERABILITIES
+## ALERTS & SUGGESTED PATCHES FOR VULNERABILITIES

 -  Each alert below pertains to a specific vulnerability/exploit.
 -  The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the information generated from the alerts below.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network: